-Information from research and observation show many Oregon/Washington schools outside urban communities have special programs and assemblies honoring Hispanic, Asian and other cultures but do not have assemblies or special programs celebrating Black History and the event is not widely discussed during the school year or the month of February.
+Information from research and observation show many Oregon/Washington schools outside urban communities have special programs and assemblies honoring Hispanic, Asian heritage and other cultures but do not have assemblies or special programs celebrating Black History and the event is not widely discussed during the school year or the month of February.

 Beyond Black History Month, our goal is to use art as a vehicle to educate communities of all races about the unsung heroes of African-American culture, their hardships, triumphs and ability to overcome hundreds of years of oppression.